HomeAll Buyer GuidesWhy Most AI Interviewer RFPs Miss What Actually Matters After Go-Live (2026)

 The regulatory context

 NYC's AEDT requirements force employers to think beyond automation alone.
-Covered employers must ensure a bias audit was completed before use, post required summaries, provide required notices, and support accommodation-related instructions.
+Covered employers must check a bias audit was completed before use, post required summaries, provide required notices, and support accommodation-related instructions.

 EEOC and DOJ guidance points in the same direction on disability accommodation and equal access.
 The ADA.gov AI guidance explicitly addresses how AI tools in hiring can create discrimination risk for people with disabilities.